ReverberateCoding/project---competitive-programming-tracker/README.md

 # Description
 Competitive programming tracker
 # Usage
-Simply type in your username
+Simply type in your username and click submit